 Most patients require admission and monitoring in an ICU setting.
 The outcome of these patients depends on the severity of the head trauma, initial GCS score, and any other organ injury.
 Data indicate that those patients with an initial GCS of 8 or less have a mortality rate of 30% within 2 weeks of the injury.
 Other negative prognostic factors include advanced age, elevated intracranial pressure, and the presence of a gross neurologic deficit on presentation.
 ICU nurses play a vital role in the managing of these patients; from providing basic medical care, monitoring, DVT and ulcer prophylaxis and monitoring the patient for complications and reporting concerns to the team.
 The dietitian manages the nutrition and physical therapists provide bedside exercises to prevent muscle wasting.

 Patients with a GCS less than 9 often require mechanical ventilation, tracheostomy, and a feeding tube.
 With prolonged hospital stay, there are prone to pressure ulcers, aspiration, sepsis, failure to thrive and deep vein thrombus.
-Patients deemed to be brain dead are assessed by the entire team that includes specialists from end of life care.
+Patients deemed to be brain dead are assessed by the entire team that includes specialists from the end of life care.

 Recovery in most patients can take months or even years.
 Even those who are discharged often have residual deficits in executive function or neurological deficits.
 Some require speech, occupational and physical therapy for months.
 In addition, the social worker should assess the home environment to make sure it is safe and offers amenities for the disabled person.
 Only through such a team approach can the morbidity of head trauma be lowered.

-Unfortunately, despite education of the public, many young people still lead a lifestyle that predisposes them to head injury.
+Unfortunately, despite the education of the public, many young people still lead a lifestyle that predisposes them to head injury.
 Young people still drink and drive, text while driving, abuse alcohol and illicit drugs, and are often involved in high-risk sporting activities, which makes them susceptible to head trauma.

 |||Brommeland T,Helseth E,Aarhus M,Moen KG,Dyrskog S,Bergholt B,Olivecrona Z,Jeppesen E, Best practice guidelines for blunt cerebrovascular injury (BCVI).
 Scandinavian journal of trauma, resuscitation and emergency medicine.
 2018 Oct 29 [PubMed PMID: 30373641]|